Versent/redux-loader/readme.md

 	component: Show,

 	/*
-	resources is a map with resources to load before rendering the component above
-	this can be one or many
+	`resources` is a map with resources to load before rendering the component above this can be one or many.

-	the component above will receive these resources as props e.g. post */
+	The component above will receive these resources as props e.g. post */
 	resources: {

 		/*
-		This resource will be send to the child component via props
+		This resource will be send to the child component via props.

-		You must return a function for each resource you want to load This function takes:
+		You must return a function for each resource you want to load.
+		This function takes:

 		- options.props